NachoJ12/NachoJ12/README.md

 ### Hi there 👋, I'm Ignacio Justel
-- 🌱 I’m currently learning JavaScript, React and Java with Spring Boot
+- 🌱 Currently, I am deepening my knowledge in Java with Spring Boot, Spring Cloud, and developing APIs and microservices.
+- 💡 I also find JavaScript and React interesting.
+- 🏊‍♂️ I like swimming

 ##
 <div>